-The CSUSB Student Research Competition is held in February.
-The 2019 CSU Competition will be held at California State University, Fullerton is held in April.
-Dates to be announced.
+The CSUSB Student Research Competition is held in February and the CSU competition is held in spring.

-Pass the Torch is designed as a networking and socialization opportunity for graduate students, in order to facilitate both interdisciplinary and cross-disciplinary relationships and network with fellow students outside of the classroom arena, to discuss coursework, research opportunities, career goals, and to nurture professional academic relationships.
-Look for Pass the Torch in Spring quarter 2020.
+Graduate Student Mixer is designed as a networking and socialization opportunity for graduate students, in order to facilitate both interdisciplinary and cross-disciplinary relationships and network with fellow students outside of the classroom arena, to discuss coursework, research opportunities, career goals, and to nurture professional academic relationships.
+Look for Graduate Student Mixer in spring semester 2021.